-When a family occupies the unit at the time of inspection an authorized adult family member or other adult representing the family must be present for the inspection.
+When a family occupies the unit at the time of inspection an authorized adult must be present for the inspection.
 The presence of the owner or the owner's representative is encouraged but is not required.

 At initial inspection of a vacant unit, the PHA will inspect the unit in the presence of the owner or owner's representative.
 The presence of a family representative is permitted, but is not required.